subquery/documentation/docs/run_publish/upgrade.md

 ## Deploy Changes

-There are three methods to deploy a new version of your project in the SubQuery Managed Service, you can use the UI, directly via the `subql` cli tool, or using an automated GitHub action.
+There are three methods to deploy a new version of your project to the SubQuery Managed Service: you can use the UI, create it directly via the `subql` cli tool, or use an automated GitHub action.

 ### Using the UI